little-enoki/Healthcare-Insurance-Claim-Approval-Agent/README.md

 ## 💡 Why This Matters

-This reconstruction illustrates how I:

-- Designed an automated claims review workflow
-- Defined clear decision rules and validation logic
-- Collaborated with engineering to build the evaluation agent
-- Used LLM planning nodes and utility functions
-- Built human-vs-agent validation pipelines
-- Performed error analysis and quality checks

 While no proprietary data or logic is shared, this demonstrates my:

-**➜ Technical fluency
 ➜ Health insurance domain expertise
 ➜ ML + rule-based workflow design
 ➜ Collaboration with engineering and data science teams
-➜ Experience validating agent performance using reference data**
+➜ Experience validating agent performance using reference data

-Running `claim_approval_agent.py` generates:
+- Clear decision rules and validation logic
+- Ability to build human-vs-agent validation pipelines